djnavarro/learning-cpp/notes/chapter-01.md

 ## Casting and coercion

+The nomenclature used in C++ when talking about changing variable types is a little more precise than it usually is in R. A **cast** is when you explicitly convert from one type to another.
+In contrast, the term **coercion** is used to describe an implicit cast.

 The book gives this as example code.
 The idea being that you should be able to reason through the steps that the program is following, what cast operations are taking place, and thereby predict what it will print out at the end.

 ``` cpp